mesolimbo/mesolimbo/README.md

-## Al Barrera, Sr. Software Engineering Manager
+## Al Barrera, Senior Software Engineer

 With over 15 years of experience as a software engineer and manager, Al excels in steering technical direction, crafting project blueprints, and orchestrating complex project cycles, culminating in the deployment of cutting-edge SaaS and cybersecurity applications and platforms.